-13 Effective Ways to Increase Productivity in the Workplace
+13 Realistic and Effective Ways to Increase Productivity at Work

 Productivity is a common measure of how well we’re doing in each of those areas and relates to how efficiently a team is operating.
 Like most areas of leadership, productivity increases when an improvement on your team begins with your improvement as an individual.

 We’ll look at six strategic ways to help your team be more productive in the workplace, followed by an additional seven simple but effective ways to increase your personal productivity at work.

 How to increase the team’s productivity at work

 1. Set realistic goals

 Here we are talking about goals again!
 Really, we can’t emphasize this enough.
 You, your team, your whole company you all need good goals that are understandable and attainable.
 Lack of well-defined goals and measures is a major contributor to project failure, accounting for 37% of failed projects according to one Project Management Institute survey.

 Good goals are realistic, clear, and measurable.
 You can assess whether your goals are good by asking the following questions:

 - Can we accomplish this goal with the time, resources, and project management skills we currently have?
 (Is it realistic?)